XinyuYanTJU/LawDIS/README.md

 ## 📢 2.
 News
 - **2025.07** 💻 We have open-sourced the **core code** of LawDIS!
-- **2025.06** 🎉 Our paper has been accepted by **ICCV 2025**!
+- **2025.06** 🎉 Our paper has been accepted by **[ICCV 2025, Honolulu, Hawai'i](https://iccv.thecvf.com/)**!

 > This project is still a work in progress, and we invite all to contribute to making it more accessible and useful.
 If you have any questions about our paper, feel free to contact me via e-mail (xinyuyan@tju.edu.cn).
-If you are using our code for your research, please cite this paper ([BibTeX](#4-citation)).
+If you are using our code for your research, please cite this paper ([BibTeX](#-9-citations)).

 ## ♟️3.
 Proposed Framework
 <table align="center">